Recipes#

 [tool.pyprojectx]

-# install the current project in editable mode, together with jupyter
+# install the current project in editable mode, together with jupyter; this requires that your project is installable

 jupyter = ["jupyterlab", "-e ."]